cobrauf/grocery-budget-assistant/README.md

 - **--Frontend--**

   - **Browse Deals:** View a comprehensive list of current grocery promotions.
-  - **Filter & Sort:** Filter by retailers/categories; sort by price, etc.
+    - Filter by retailers/categories; sort by price, etc.
   - **Favorites:** Save your favorite deals for quick access.
   - **Search:** Search for specific products across all retailers.
-  - **Dynamic UI:** Responsive and interactive user interface built with React.
+  - **Dynamic/Themeable UI:** Responsive and themeable user interface built with React.
-  - **Themeable:** Light/dark mode and font selection for user preference.

 - **--Backend--**